adamlg1/startup/README.md

 - Has two array/object acting as the database.
 Stores messages and tips typed.
 Injects the data into the DOM.
 - On the chat page, the websocket is mocked by displaying a user every 10 seconds, and a mock response is made to each message.
 - Javascript supports applications interaction logic.

+### Service Deliverable

+For this deliverable I created a HTTP service to host my frontend and provide backend endpoints.

+- Node.js/Express HTTP service - done!
+- Static middleware for frontend - done!
+- Calls to third party endpoints - Generates a random featured user on the about page using fetch.
+- Backend service endpoints - Placeholders for login that stores the current user on the server, endpoints for chat and tips.
+- Frontend calls service endpoints - Frontend interacts with messages, tips and message endpoints.